Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-09.md

 `outline: none !important;`

-If you don't like this replace it with your style.
+Many people don't like the outline.
+If you don't like this replace it with your own style.
 Don't remove it!

 ## Challenge